2.5 Policies, Procedures, and Governance Controls

 | Procedure | Defines the steps | Call-in process, investigation steps, approval workflow |

-Governance controls are the safeguards that keep HR processes reliable.
-They may include standard forms, required approvals, system permissions, periodic audits, manager training, employee acknowledgments, and escalation triggers.
-The point is not bureaucracy for its own sake.
-The point is to make fair, compliant, and useful decisions more likely.
+Governance controls are safeguards that keep HR processes reliable: standard forms, required approvals, segregation of duties, system permissions, periodic audits, manager training, employee acknowledgments, and escalation triggers.
+They are not bureaucracy for its own sake - they make fair, compliant, documented decisions more likely.
+For example, a Form I-9 audit verifies employment-eligibility records, and an approval step prevents an unauthorized pay change.

 Building an Operational Policy

-A practical policy should fit the business, reflect organizational values, and be feasible for managers and employees.
-If a policy is too vague, managers will improvise.
-If it is too complex, employees may not understand it and managers may apply it inconsistently.
-HR should help write and communicate policies in plain language, then support implementation through training and tools.
+A practical policy fits the business, reflects organizational values, and is feasible for managers and employees.
+Too vague, and managers improvise; too complex, and it is applied inconsistently.
+HR helps write and communicate policies in plain language, then supports them with training and tools.

 - Identify the business reason for the policy or update.